ndarray vs ndarray-pack vs ndarray-ops vs ndarray-scratch

 • ndarray:

 ndarray provides the core functionality for creating and manipulating n-dimensional arrays.
-It supports various data types and allows for easy access and modification of array elements, making it a versatile choice for numerical tasks.
+It supports various array shapes, data types, and basic operations like indexing, slicing, and reshaping.

 • ndarray-pack: